 [Spoilers ahead for Netflix movie EXTRACTION].

-The Chris Hemsworth-starring action extravaganza has the Aussie star playing fearless black market mercenary Tyler Rake, who’s enlisted to rescue Ovi, the kidnapped son of an imprisoned international crime lord.
+The film has the Aussie star playing fearless black market mercenary Tyler Rake, who’s enlisted to rescue Ovi, the kidnapped son of an imprisoned international crime lord.
 Rake is a troubled, almost suicidal protagonist; a broken man, the cause of which we learn has to do with a tragic past.
 And so a redemption tale unfolds amidst the bullets and carnage, with Rake opting to save this boy and, ultimately, be willing to sacrifice himself to do so.

 After being shot repeatedly, Rake receives his coup de grâce with a bullet through the neck.
-With a final nod, the badass falls from the bridge into the water below.
+With a final nod, the badass falls from a bridge into the water below.
 We see what looks like his lifeless body under the water.
-BUT, we don’t get that complete confirmation with his dead body, do we?
+BUT, we don’t get that complete confirmation with a dead body, do we?
 And in movie rules, that leaves the door wide open.
-Sure enough, the final moment of the film has Ovi jump into a pool, rise up, and look at an out-of-focus figure standing on the side that looks just like Rake.
+Sure enough, the final moment of the film has Ovi jump into a pool, rise up, and look at to an out-of-focus figure standing on the side; someone that looks like the Aussie merc.
 Is that really Rake?
 Had he survived?
 Or is poor Ovi just imagining that his hero is still around, looking over him?